 If you purchased InsightIDR (not designated as Essential, Advanced, or Ultimate), please follow InsightIDR Quick Start Guide | Advanced for tasks and materials suited to your product.

 We’ve outlined the important deployment milestones in this recommended order:

 - Days 1-15: You'll install the Collector, deploy the Insight Agent, and set up six core event sources to begin aggregating your environment's data into InsightIDR and gain visibility across your network and digital perimeter.

 - Days 16-45: You'll review your detection coverage, explore investigations and Log Search, and begin to understand InsightIDR's deception technology so you can detect, investigate, and respond to threats efficiently and effectively.

-- Days 46-90: You'll configure custom alerts, create your first custom dashboard, and get started with automation connections and workflows to improve your detection coverage, alert fidelity, and incident response time.
+- Days 46-90: You'll configure basic detection rules (formerly known as custom alerts), create your first custom dashboard, and get started with automation connections and workflows to improve your detection coverage, alert fidelity, and incident response time.